viktorlott/penum/README.md

     Static (usize)
 }
 ```

+- A `penum` expression consists of a `pattern` and an optional `where clause`.

+- A `pattern` can consists of multiple `pattern fragments` that comes in three `group`-flavors, `Named {...}`, `Unnamed (...)` and `Unit`.
+They are then used for pattern matching against variants.

+- A `group`'s inner parts can consist of:
+    1. `generic` parameters and are used as `named polymorphic placeholders` that CAN have trait bounds, but **CAN ONLY** be declared with capital letters.
+    2. `placeholder` parameters and are used as `unnamed polymorphic placeholders` that CANNOT have trait bounds, and are declared with undercore `_`.
+    3. `variadic` parameters which are `polymorphic rest placeholders` and **CAN ONLY** be declared as the last argument, and only once (for now).

+- `where clause` is used to bind generic parameters to traits which puts constraints on the concrete types that follows.

 #### Unsupported
 - `RangeLit` - variadic fields by range `(T, U, ..4) | {num: T, ..3}`